Generalized principal eigenvalues on $\mathbb{R}^d$ of second order elliptic operators with rough nonlocal kernels: The Dirichlet Principal eigenvalue and its properties

 \subsection{Acknowledgement}

+The authors are indebted to the referees for their careful reading and suggestions.
 The research of Ari Arapostathis was supported in part by the National Science Foundation through grant DMS-1715210, and in part by the Army Research Office through grant W911NF-17-1-001.
-The research of Anup Biswas was supported in part by DST-SERB grants EMR/2016/004810 and MTR/2018/000028.
+The research of Anup Biswas was supported in part by DST-SERB grants EMR/2016/004810, MTR/2018/000028 and a SwarnaJayanti fellowship SB/SJF/2020-21/03.
 Prasun Roychowdhury was supported in part by Council of Scientific \& Industrial Research (File no. 09/936(0182)/2017-EMR-I).

 \begin{bibdiv} \begin{biblist}

 \bib{Agmon-83}{collection}{ author={Agmon, Shmuel}, title={On positivity and decay of solutions of second order elliptic equations on {R}iemannian manifolds}, series={Methods of functional analysis and theory of elliptic equations ({N}aples, 1982)}, publisher={Liguori, Naples}, date={1983}, review={\MR{819005}}, }